 - Payment needs to happen quickly.
 You can’t ask questions or get clarification.

 - It’s an emergency.
-You or your loved ones may be threatened.
+Someone may threaten you or your loved ones.

 - Requests for money usually happen over text, email or phone.